Who will succeed Al-Baghdadi after his reported death?

 Nauman Sadiq is an Islamabad-based attorney, columnist and geopolitical analyst focused on the politics of Af-Pak and Middle East regions, neocolonialism and petroimperialism.

-Posted by GPD on June 16, 2017, With 2755 Reads Filed under Russia.
+Posted by GPD on June 16, 2017, With 2813 Reads Filed under Russia.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.